-The Restaurant industry is one of the fastest growing industries of India and is projected to grow at a rate of 11 percent.
+The Restaurant industry is one of the fastest-growing industries of India and is projected to grow at a rate of 11 percent.
 Eventually, the Restaurant Industry is, and will be greatly affected by India’s transition to a cashless or digital economy.
 While the overall impact is likely to be favorable to the restaurant business, everything comes with its share of challenges and setbacks.
 We had previously discussed how demonetization would impact your restaurant business.
 In such times, running a cashless restaurant business seems to be a financially viable option for the restaurant space.
+More and more restaurants are accepting cashless payments in the restaurant.
+Cashless payments trend in the restaurant is fast catching up.
 But before we jump to any conclusions regarding the viability of running cashless restaurants, it will be good to look at the disadvantages and advantages of cashless transactions.

 The Pros And Cons Of Running A Cashless Restaurant Business

 In this article, we will discuss the good and the bad effects that this cashless economy could have in store for the restaurant industry.
 No move comes without some setbacks and some gains.
-Now we will explore both in this article in regards to the cashless trend in the restaurant space.
+And the same is with accepting cashless payments in the restaurant business.
+We will explore both in this article in regards to the cashless trend in the restaurant space.

 Pros Of A Cashless Restaurant Business